cyprieng/cyprien.io/src/content/blog/colophon.md

 Moreover, I have a lot of more interesting projects on the shelf.
 So I decided not to start from scratch and instead start with an existing Astro theme.
 I settled for this one: [astro-paper](https://github.com/satnaing/astro-paper).
-I didn't appreciate the design very much, but it had all the functionality that I wanted.

 5min later my blog was up and running on my laptop.
 After some customization, here it is.